george-hawkins/micropython-notes/getting-started.md

 Go to the MicroPython [ESP32 firmware downloads](https://micropython.org/download/esp32) and select the **GENERIC** firmware for ESP-IDF v4.x, i.e. the ESP32 firmware for boards, like the HUZZAH32, that have no external SPI RAM.

 **Important:** I initially used the **GENERIC-SPIRAM** firmware, which is intended for boards that 4MB of external pSRAM.
-The Adafruit [product page](https://www.adafruit.com/product/3405) notes that the board has "4 MB of SPI Flash", however pSRAM is something different (as explained [here](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/external-ram.html#hardware)).
+The Adafruit [product page](https://www.adafruit.com/product/3405) notes that the board has "4 MB of SPI Flash", however, pSRAM is something different (as explained [here](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/external-ram.html#hardware)).
 If you use the GENERIC-SPIRAM firmware, it still works fine but you see these errors in the boot sequence:

     E (593) spiram: SPI RAM enabled but initialization failed.
 Bailing out.
     E (10) spiram: SPI RAM not initialized

 I chose the latest non-nightly firmware.
-Nightlies have the same name as the latest stable release but with `unstable` before the version and something like `-167-gf020eac6a` after (the bit after the `-g` is the git hash of the revison that was built, i.e. `f020eac6a` in the example just given).
+Nightlies have the same name as the latest stable release but with `unstable` before the version and something like `-167-gf020eac6a` after (the bit after the `-g` is the git hash of the revision that was built, i.e. `f020eac6a` in the example just given).

 Note: ESP32 MicroPython versions are built on top of the Espressif IoT Development Framework (ESP-IDF), if you're interested in knowing more about the ESP-IDF, see my notes [here](https://github.com/george-hawkins/snippets/blob/master/esp-idf.md).